-On May 4th 1929 the world opened its arms to a new baby, that didn't know that one day she would become famous and successful.
-A young girl that went through wars and saw her family shot straight in front of her eyes and suffered a lot of consequences even though her parents were divorced.
-As an excellent ballet dancer, she thought that her career would be ballet dancing.
-But after the war Audrey went to London where she continued to practice ballet.
-She had great talent but her height and malnutrition during the war meant that she was unable to become a really great ballerina so she decided to seek work as an actor.
+Born May 4th 1929, she was a young girl that went through wars and suffered greatly, seeing her family shot right in front of her eyes.
+As an excellent ballet dancer, she thought that her career would be in dancing.
+After the war, she went to London, where she continued to practice ballet.
+She had great talent but her height and malnutrition during the war meant that she was unable to become a really great ballerina, so she decided to seek work as an actor.
 Maybe getting her to think more about how she suffered and how she went through rough times during her childhood made her think of helping others that are going through the same problem she was, and that lead her to joining the UNICEF and becoming one of its members.
 A hero to me represents success, because without success people wouldn't have heroes that they are willing to look up to.

 Audrey Hepburn helped children all over the world, by supplying them with love and courage.
 She thought the world was one family, a family that would care about the rich and the poor, the old and the young.
 Hollywood stars don't always have to be thinking about what makes them happy, and that's why I changed my mind about them.
-Audrey had a huge impact on life.
-She thought about what made people around her happy.
-Most of Hollywood's stars only think about what will make them satisfied and what will make the people like them more.
+Audrey had a huge impact on the lives of those around her.
+She thought about what made people happy.
+Most of Hollywood's stars only think about what will satisfy themselves and what will make the people like them more.
 Audrey was the one that stood out the most.
 Everything to her seemed happy and exciting.
 "I heard a definition once: Happiness is health and short memory!
 I wish I'd invented it, because it is very true."
 Audrey is a teacher of all ages, color, and religion.
 Charity work is like a test to me.
 Audrey once said, "It is never too hard to finish the work you love."
 And the most important thing is that Audrey taught me how to love the work I do.

 Security and love are two ways to describe my hero.
-I always look up to people that had a rough time through their childhood, and that are willing to help other children that have the same childhood as they do.
-Audrey is a star I am willing to look up to the most.
+I always look up to people that had a rough time through their childhood, and that are willing to help other children experience a better childhood than they did.
+Audrey is a star I to look up to the most.
 Her charity work just amazes me.
 She raised children that practically considered her as their mother.
 Audrey fought the negatives of the world, and turned them all to good.
 She is, a hero for all the people that she helped.
 As she always stated, the miracle is UNICEF and that's the only thing that matters to her.
 Even though Audrey has passed away, she always stayed in the minds of all.
 She received humanitarian awards from all around the world, thanking her for the effort in the work she has done to make children enjoy the life they are living in.

 Page created on 3/1/2015 4:26:05 PM